 Laws and Policies Affecting Milk Bottling Plants

-- Mandatory pasteurization of milk before distribution
+- Mandatory pasteurization before distribution

-- Hygiene standards for equipment and staff
+- Strict hygiene standards for equipment and staff

 - Regular quality testing and certification

-- Codex Alimentarius: International food standards for dairy products
+- Codex Alimentarius: International food safety standards

-- ISO 22000: Food safety management standards
+- ISO 22000: Food safety management framework

 Tools and Resources for Milk Bottling Plants